How to Access Files on a RAID Disk When NAS Promise VTrak E830fS is Not Available: Practical Steps

 By implementing redundant network connections or link aggregation protocols, you can enhance the reliability and availability of the NAS Promise VTrak E830fS devices, minimizing the potential impact of network failures on data loss.

-Although NAS VTrak E830fS can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS VTrak E830fS can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view